vhawk19/Py_Primer/Functions/Introduction_to_Functions.md

 #End of "function-name".
 ```
-Here, we use the keyword *'def'* to invoke the function definition clause so that the interpreter will know the following line
+Here, we use the keyword *`def`* to invoke the function definition clause so that the interpreter will know the following line
 contains the definition of a function.
 To use this function later, simply follow the syntax:

 ```python